Email Signup Forms: 14 Places to Add Them for Higher Conversions

 Do you use a splash page to highlight your signup form?
 If not, it’s time to jump on the bandwagon.
 Many smart marketers are now using splash pages to make their optin the first thing visitors see when they land on their homepage.

-An excellent way to structure your splash page is by moving the main navigation from the top of the page to the bottom of the page.
-Then, devote everything on your page to displaying your incentive to optin and email signup form.
+An excellent way to structure your splash page is to move the main navigation from the top of the page to the bottom of the page.
+Then, devote everything on your page to displaying your email signup form, along with an enticing incentive.

 This ensures that your email signup is the main focus of the page.
-If visitors want to see other parts of your website, they can still do so via the links at the bottom of the page.
+If visitors want to see other parts of your website, they can still do so via the links at the bottom of your splash page.

 This is a great marketing strategy for bloggers who don’t have products to sell but still need to grow their email list.